Unimog: Motorsport

 Unimogs have been used in three kinds of competition: Dakar Rally and other desert rally competitions, mud bogging, and slow-moving Truck Trials over obstacles.

 Unimogs have won the truck class of the Dakar in 1982 and 1986, the latter an unexpected victory as the vehicle participated for Honda, primarily to provide support for the motorcycles of the team.
 High-powered factory-sponsored entries of truck companies aiming for the overall win have since taken the laurels, with Unimogs used mainly for service purposes.

 Derivatives

-MB Trac
+MB-trac

-In 1973 the Unimog department in Gaggenau also designed the MB Trac, a more tractor-like version.
-It was produced by Daimler-Benz until 1991, when the product line was sold to Werner Forst- und Industrietechnik, who continues to produce it as the WF trac.
-It is sold and maintained by Mercedes Unimog dealers.
+In 1968 the Unimog department in Gaggenau began development of the MB-trac, a tractor based on the Unimog 403 drivetrain.
+It was produced by Daimler-Benz until 1991, when the product line was sold to Werner Forst- und Industrietechnik.
+Werner continues to produce it as the WF trac.